JuliaIntervals/IntervalArithmetic.jl/docs/usage.md

 ## Elementary functions

-The main elementary functions are implemented, acting on both `Interval{Float64}` and `Interval{BigFloat}`.
+The main elementary functions are implemented, for both `Interval{Float64}` and `Interval{BigFloat}`.

-The functions that act on `Interval{Float64}` internally use routines the [`CRlibm` library](https://github.com/dpsanders/CRlibm.jl) where possible, i.e. for the following functions defined in that library:
+The functions for `Interval{Float64}` internally use routines from the correctly-rounded [`CRlibm` library](https://github.com/dpsanders/CRlibm.jl) where possible, i.e. for the following functions defined in that library:

 - `exp`, `expm1`
 - `log`, `log1p`, `log2`, `log10`